matiasb/snapcraft/manual-tests.md

     * Check that it should end ok
     * Check in the Web that the description is now what the YAML says

+# Test push binary metadata with conflicts

+1. 'snapcraft build' a simple snap
+2. Do a simple 'snap push'
+3. Go to the Web and change snap's icon
+4. Change the snap's icon in the YAML file to something different than you put in the Web
+5. Try to update snap's metadata using `--only-metadata` option in the push

+    * Check that it should error with "conflict" on the icon field

+6. Force the update using both `--only-metadata` and `--force-metadata` options in the push

+    * Check that it should end ok
+    * Check in the Web that the icon is now what the YAML says